Skip to content

 Options

-Options represent different versions or variant of a service.
-Some stacks may limit which options are supported (enabled) to match with compatibility requirements or to exclude end of life (EOL) versions.
-You can change the default option and enabled options for a service in your stack from "[Stack] > Configure > Stack services > [Service] > Options" page.
+Options represent different versions or variants of a service.
+A stack can limit which options are enabled, for example to enforce compatibility or exclude end-of-life versions.
+You can change the default option and enabled options from Stack > Configure > Stack services > [Service] > Options.

-You may change links in your stack from "[Stack] > Configure > Stack services > [Service] > Links" page.
+Change links from Stack > Configure > Stack services > [Service] > Links.

 Volumes